hydraulic-institute/edb/source/01_pump-fundamentals/01_sys-curves.md

 - ρ = density, typically in <units us = "lbm/ft^3" metric = "kg/m^3"/>

 ### Static Head
 **Static head** consists of both the elevation and pressure difference between the supply and destination of the system.
-This, typically, does not depend on velocity and is therefore constant for the system curve.
+This typically does not depend on velocity and is therefore constant for the system curve.
 This can be calculated using equation 1.A.3.

 <div  class="equation-label"><a id="eq1a3"></a>Eq.
 1.A.3</div >
 =+=